COVID-19 Support Toolkit

 Destination BC's THE ROAD TO RECOVERY WEBINAR SERIES

 The Road to Recovery webinar series is designed for tourism businesses and organizations that have been impacted by COVID-19.
 Each webinar will cover a subject related to the travel market, the visitor experience, business operations, digital marketing and more.
-Check back as new subjects may be added regularly.
+All the recordings can be viewed here.

 COVID-19: How to get through the crisis with an online strategy (BDC)